Nuclear meltdown: Causes

 Nuclear power plants generate electricity by heating fluid via a nuclear reaction to run a generator.
 If the heat from that reaction is not removed adequately, the fuel assemblies in a reactor core can melt.
 A core damage incident can occur even after a reactor is shut down because the fuel continues to produce decay heat.

 A core damage accident is caused by the loss of sufficient cooling for the nuclear fuel within the reactor core.
-The reason may be one of several factors, including a loss-of-pressure-control accident, a loss-of-coolant accident (LOCA), an uncontrolled power excursion or, in reactors without a pressure vessel, a fire within the reactor core.
+The reason may be one of several factors, including a loss-of-pressure-control accident, a loss-of-coolant accident (LOCA), an uncontrolled power excursion.
 Failures in control systems may cause a series of events resulting in loss of cooling.
 Contemporary safety principles of defense in depth ensure that multiple layers of safety systems are always present to make such accidents unlikely.

 The containment building is the last of several safeguards that prevent the release of radioactivity to the environment.
 Many commercial reactors are contained within a 1.2 to 2.4 m thick pre-stressed, steel-reinforced, air-tight concrete structure that can withstand hurricane-force winds and severe earthquakes.